dotnet/docs/docs/concepts/editions-overview.md

 The following are the main characteristics of .NET Core:

-**Cross-platform** - .NET Core currently supports three main operating systems: Linux, Windows and OS X. There are other OS ports in progress such as FreeBSD and Alpine. .NET Core libraries can run unmodified across supported OSes.
+**Cross-platform** - .NET Core currently supports three main operating systems: Linux, Windows and macOS.
+There are other OS ports in progress such as FreeBSD and Alpine. .NET Core libraries can run unmodified across supported OSes.
 The apps must be re-compiled per environment, given that apps use a native host.
 Users select the .NET Core supported environment that works best for their situation.

 **Open Source** - [.NET Core](https://github.com/dotnet/core) is available on GitHub, licensed with the [MIT](https://github.com/dotnet/coreclr/blob/master/LICENSE.TXT) and [Apache 2](https://github.com/dotnet/roslyn/blob/master/License.txt) licenses (licensing is per component).
 It also makes use of a significant set of open source industry [dependencies](https://github.com/dotnet/core/releases) (see release notes).